Tom Moffatt

-Tom Moffatt (born January 1940) is a former Irish Fianna Fáil politician.
-Moffatt was first elected to Dáil Éireann a Fianna Fáil Teachta Dála (TD) for the Mayo East constituency at the 1992 general election.
+Tom Moffatt (born January 1940) is an Irish former Fianna Fáil politician.
+Moffatt was elected to Dáil Éireann a Fianna Fáil Teachta Dála (TD) for the Mayo East constituency at the 1992 general election.
 He was re-elected for the Mayo constituency at the 1997 general election.

 In July 1997 he was appointed as Minister of State at the Department of Health in the government of Bertie Ahern.
 He lost his seat at the 2002 general election.